growdev/nomadmap/readme.md

 	cd <path to repo>/code
 	node r.js -o build.js

-This requires node.js to be installed on your local machine, but the r.js file is included in the distribution
+This requires node.js to be installed on your local machine, but the r.js file is included in the distribution.

 ### To change between minified and dev version
 There's two script tags in the index html, uncomment one and comment out the other to switch between minified and dev versions.